jonnerd154/StargateProject-software/install/install_wizard_README.md

 /home/sg1/sg1/stargate_address.py
 /home/sg1/sg1/chevrons.py
 ```
-2. Upload the following files from your computer to the new Gate, into the same locations that you copied them from:
+2. With the new SD card installed in your Raspi, upload the following files from your computer to the new Gate, into the same locations that you copied them from:
 ```
 /etc/wireguard/subspace.conf
 /etc/wireguard/privatekey